Social Change in the Digital Age

 Benjamin Bratton, The Stack: On Software and Sovereignty, MIT Press, Cambridge Massachusetts 2016.

-Mike David, Los Angeles and the Imagination of Disaster, Vintage, New York 1999.
+Mike Davis, Los Angeles and the Imagination of Disaster, Vintage, New York 1999.

 Anthony Dunne, Fiona Raby, Speculative Everything.
 Design, Fiction, and Social Dreaming, MIT Press, Cambridge, Massachusetts 2013.